 Practice Level and Experience

-No matter what kind of training you go for, it can be helpful to have done at least a few yoga classes and have established a regular practice – this doesn’t mean just asana, the physical practice.
+No matter what kind of training you go for, it can be helpful to have done at least a few yoga classes and have established a regular practice over time before taking a YTT – this doesn’t mean just asana, the physical practice.
 It is a good idea to familiarize yourself with other tools of yoga such as meditation, breath work, or kirtan.

 Don’t freak out though!
 If this is all new territory for you, your YTT could be a great introduction to all of these elements of a balanced practice, as long as you maintain an open, curious beginner’s mind.
 This easiest when you are truly a beginner – obviously – but is truly an art that you can only master when you are no longer a beginner.